-- Ace will challenge a player- they can only lay a magic card on top.
+- Ace will challenge a player- they can only lay a magic card on top to survive

 The player with the lowest card starts (ideally a 3) and you circulate playing your next available in the sequence (e.g. if someone lays a 3 and you only have a 7, you lay the 7).
-If you don’t have a higher card you can play a magic card to get you out of the situation.
+Don’t have a higher card?
+You can play a magic card to get you out of the situation.
 If you can’t go or you’re unable to compete against a magic card, you must pick up the pile.

-If you have more than one of the same cards you can choose to play them together (e.g. 3 sevens can be played together).
-If four of the same cards are played in succession or at the same time this burns the pack and has the same effect as the magic 10 card.
+Have more than one of the same card?
+You can choose to play them together (e.g. play 3 sevens at once).
+If four of the same cards are laid at the same time or in succession, this burns the pack and has the same effect as the ‘magic’ 10 card.

 As you play a card, if you have less than 3 in your hand, you must pick up cards from the “deck” to top up to 3.
 Once the cards in your hand are gone and there are no further cards in the “deck”, you play the cards facing you in your game space.
-Once these have gone you play the ones face down.
+Once these have gone you play the ones face down (blindly, one at a time).
 The person to get rid of their cards first wins.